 - 1. Computer System: The City currently uses a CAMA (Computer-Assisted Mass Appraisal) system to assist in the assessment process.
 The system is "state of the art" mechanized valuation system that is flexible to the changes occurring in the market. - 2.
-Inspection Program: The City currently contracts for a Data Collection Technician.
+Inspection Program: The City currently contracts for Data Collection services.
 The primary duty is to inspect properties on an ongoing basis to validate information on the CAMA database.
-By inspecting 20% of all properties each year on a rotating basis, the accuracy of the property characteristics within the CAMA database is maintained.
-The State Constitution and the new statutory requirements for assessment require that each community take an inventory of all properties every five years, which has been interpreted to mean an inspection of each. - 3.
+By inspecting 20% of all properties each year on a rotating basis, the accuracy of the property characteristics within the CAMA database is maintained. - 3.
 Public Relations Program: DoverNet plays a role in conveying general and specific information to the taxpayers regarding annual assessments.
 Property transfer listings and the assessments of properties have been posted for public inspection.
 Beyond that medium, press releases and bulk mailings assist with minimal monetary requirements beyond existing resources. - 4.
 Notification: The Tax Assessment Division currently informs taxpayers of impending assessment changes prior to tax billing via first class mail. - 5.
-Informal Hearings: Informal hearings occur prior to the mailing of tax bills and allow the taxpayer to have their property reviewed if they feel the preliminary assessment is too high.
+Informal Hearings: Our office is open year-round to discuss any assessing issue.
+We will accommodate anyone wishing to discuss their new assessments and allow the taxpayer to have their property reviewed if they feel the preliminary assessment is too high.
 This allows the taxpayer to address their concern in a more informal process than the abatement process. - 6.
 Abatement Filing: The final step is the taxpayer filing an abatement application to have a formal review of their property by the Assessor.
 The purpose of this process is to assure that any given taxpayer is not being taxed unfairly when compared to like type properties.